Mohammadsofy/telecom_churn/README.md

 - Create a new branch
 - Submit a pull request

-If there is any error, fix it.
+If there is any error, fix it please.

-If there is any other better way to code write it down.
+If there is any other better way to code, write it down please.